carbon-language/carbon-lang/clang/docs/UsersManual.rst

    by category, so it should be a high level category.
 We want dozens of these, not hundreds or thousands of them.

+.. _opt_fsave-optimization-record:

+**-fsave-optimization-record**
+   Write optimization remarks to a YAML file.

+   This option, which defaults to off, controls whether Clang writes optimization reports to a YAML file.
+By recording diagnostics in a file, using a structured YAML format, users can parse or sort the remarks in a convenient way.

 .. _opt_fdiagnostics-show-hotness:

 **-f[no-]diagnostics-show-hotness**
    Enable profile hotness information in diagnostic line.

-   This option, which defaults to off, controls whether Clang prints the profile hotness associated with a diagnostics in the presence of profile-guided optimization information.
-This is currently supported with optimization remarks (see :ref:`Options to Emit Optimization Reports
+   This option controls whether Clang prints the profile hotness associated with diagnostics in the presence of profile-guided optimization information.
-   <rpass>`).
-The hotness information allows users to focus on the hot
-   optimization remarks that are likely to be more relevant for run-time performance.
+   This is currently supported with optimization remarks (see :ref:`Options to Emit Optimization Reports <rpass>`).
+The hotness information allows users to focus on the hot optimization remarks that are likely to be more relevant for run-time performance.

    For example, in this output, the block containing the callsite of `foo` was executed 3000 times according to the profile data: